Fontem: Culture

-Fontem and the surrounding areas are the home of the Bangwa people(one of the Bamileke tribes).
+Fontem and the surrounding areas are home to the Bangwa people(one of the Lebialem tribes).

 Medicine

-It is the site of Mary Health of Africa mission hospital.
-Mary Health of Africa hospital is a 120-bed hospital that also has an extensive outpatient service and runs a dispensary in nearby Fonjumetaw.
-It specialises in treating infectious tropical conditions especially malaria, sleeping sickness, TB, typhoid fever and HIV.
+It is the site of Mary Health of Africa Mission Hospital.
+Mary Health of Africa Hospital is a 120-bed hospital that also has an extensive outpatient service and runs a dispensary in nearby Fonjumetaw.
+It specializes in treating infectious tropical conditions, especially malaria, sleeping sickness, TB, typhoid fever, and HIV.

 Education

 Fontem is home to several primary and secondary schools.